A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Introduction

-However, it is known that the higher-order time derivatives of the spin and the orbital frequencies are also affected by dynamics.
-In one of the seminal works in this topic, ref.~\cite{jr96} discussed how the higher derivatives of the spin frequency bear the imprints of unmodelled orbital motion.
-More specifically, they expressed the spin frequency derivative as the line of sight acceleration, the spin frequency second derivative as the line of sight jerk, and so on under the approximation that the intrinsic values of these derivatives are much smaller.
-These line of sight acceleration, jerk, jounce, etc. might arise due to the motion of the pulsar in the gravitational potential of the Galaxy as well as due to the orbital motion (if any).
-The expressions for the line of sight acceleration, jerk, jounce, etc. due to the orbital motion are given in ref.~\cite{blw13} and ref.~\cite{bas16}.
-Although ref.~\cite{jr96} mainly concentrated on the cases where the contribution of the the gravitational potential of the Galaxy (or any other gravitating object) is negligible, they did discuss about the limitations of their study.
+Higher-order time derivatives of the spin and the orbital frequencies are also affected by dynamics.
+In one of the seminal works in this topic, \cite{jr97} discussed how the higher derivatives of the spin frequency bear the imprints of unmodelled orbital motion.
+More specifically, they expressed the spin frequency derivative as the line of sight acceleration, the spin frequency second derivative as the line of sight jerk, and so on.
+These line of sight acceleration, jerk, jounce, etc., might arise due to the motion of the pulsar in the gravitational potential of the Galaxy as well as due to the orbital motion (if any).
+The expressions for the line of sight acceleration, jerk, jounce, etc. due to the orbital motion are given in \cite{blw13} and \cite{bas16}.
+The main limitation of the work by \cite{jr97} is the fact that they ignored a few effects, e.g., the intrinsic values of the frequency derivatives, the acceleration and jerk of the pulsar due to the gravitational potential of the Galaxy and other nearby stars, the acceleration of the local inertial frame (the Solar system barycentre), and the change in the direction of the line-of-sight due to the motion of the pulsar.

 Some interesting results by modeling the higher-order time derivatives of spin frequencies came in the past few years.
-One example is the revelation of millisecond pulsars PSR J1024$-$0719 and PSR J1823-3021A being members of very wide orbit binaries \citep{gl16,kap16,bas16, psl17}.
+One example is the revelation of millisecond pulsars PSRs J1024$-$0719 and J1823-3021A being members of very wide orbit binaries \citep{gl16,kap16,bas16, psl17}.
 Although for the second pulsar, which is located in the globular cluster NGC 6624, there is some controversy on the conclusion of the mass modeling of the cluster \citep{gby18}, the binary nature of the pulsar is still unchallenged.